ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_variables.rst

     ansible-playbook arcade.yml --extra-vars '{"name":"Conan O'\\\''Brien"}'
     ansible-playbook script.yml --extra-vars "{\"dialog\":\"He said \\\"I just can\'t get enough of those single and double-quotes"\!"\\\"\"}"

 If you have a lot of special characters, use a JSON or YAML file containing the variable definitions.
+Prepend with `@`.

 vars from a JSON or YAML file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^